SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/jira/jira-service-desk.md

 ---
 id: jira-service-desk
+title: Webhook Connection for Jira Service Desk
+sidebar_label: Jira Service Desk
 ---

-# Webhook Connection for Jira Service Desk

 You can send JSON payloads from Sumo Logic alerts as an HTTP POST request to create Jira issues in Jira Service Desk.
 Learn more about the REST API in their [Jira Cloud platform Developer Reference](https://developer.atlassian.com/cloud/jira/platform/rest/v2/).